-New C-PES Report Calls for Consolidating Tax-Based Student Aid, Using Metrics to Improve College Choices and Completion
+Report: U.S. Should Consolidate Tax-Based Student Aid, Use Metrics to Improve College Choices and Completion

 Feb 20, 2013

-The Center for Postsecondary and Economic Success (C-PES) at CLASP released today a major report, Reforming Student Aid: How to Simplify Tax Aid and Use Performance Metrics to Improve College Choices and Completion.
+On February 20, 2013, the Center for Postsecondary and Economic Success (C-PES) at CLASP released a major report titled Reforming Student Aid: How to Simplify Tax Aid and Use Performance Metrics to Improve College Choices and Completion.
 The report describes college affordability and completion challenges and provides detailed policy options for Congress and the Obama Administration on making federal aid more effective, more efficient, and simpler for students and parents to use.